Digital Promise Optimizing Technology for Learning (Nationwide)

 MTLC researchers conducted two simultaneous studies in a school district the southwest.
 The first study evaluated the implementation of a technology initiative.
 The second study focused on the evolution of the district’s leadership over a two-year time span.

 Southern California STEM Evaluation

 MTLC is evaluating the implementation of a STEM grant awarded to a school district in Southern California.
 Evaluation of the project follows an outcomes measurement strategy utilizing the collection and analysis of quantitative and qualitative data.
-MTLC researchers is working closely with the district’s staff to ensure compliance with the evaluation goals in order to provide feedback regarding the success of the implementation of the grant as well as providing recommendations for programmatic revisions as necessary.
+MTLC researchers are working closely with the district’s staff to ensure compliance with the evaluation goals to provide feedback regarding the success of the implementation of the grant as well as providing recommendations for programmatic revisions as necessary.

 Professional Learning Projects

 El Paso Independent School District

 MTLC’s professional learning team is working with the district's leadership and teachers on the successful implementation of their Power Up initiative.

 MTLC’s professional learning team is providing professional development to district and site administrators to enhance utilization of mobile technology in the K-12 environment and to implement Common Core State Standards.
 MTLC will also assign coaches to support teachers and provide additional staff support and resources.

 Pasadena Unified School District Professional Learning